mohamedgomran/indego-weather/README.md

 Explore all endpoints from here [demo](https://lit-coast-74701.herokuapp.com/api/v1/explore/)

 * All config varaiables are in config.ts file.
-* All env varialbles are optional MONGO_URL is required.
+* All env varialbles are optional, only MONGO_URL is required.
-* Any env variable can be overidden by passing the env.
+* Any env variable default values can be overidden by passing the env.

 To start development server
 ```